 However, this article is here to make your hiring process more straightforward.
 We have curated the ten most important questions that you should ask your accountant without fail.
 Make sure to read all the questions and also reason to ask them.

-Questions to ask the accountant
+Questions to ask an accountant

 Before we get into the specifics, here is a small tip for you.
 Always look out for an accountant who has experience working with a small business.
 Usually, small business accounting is not an easy nut to crack.
 They are complex and needs hands-on expertise in different aspects.
 So, find an accountant who has this experience.